 Edward I’s Welsh Experiment

-But Edward I didn’t elevate George beyond this military use.
-After returning from Wales, he presented offerings at Canterbury Cathedral that included a golden figure of St. George and his horse.
-A nice gesture, but he also honoured Edward the Confessor, St. Thomas Becket, and other saints.
+But Edward I did not elevate George beyond this military use.
+After returning from Wales, he presented offerings at Canterbury Cathedral that included a golden figure of St George and his horse.
+A nice gesture, but he also honoured Edward the Confessor, St Thomas Becket, and other saints.
 Royal accounts after Edward’s death show no special George veneration.

 The Welsh campaigns were an experiment, not a conversion.
 Edward I had tested George as a military symbol in regional conquest.
 It worked well enough, but Edward I’s ambitions stopped at the Scottish border.
 Edward III’s reached across the Channel.